aave/aave-js/README.md

 As a borrower, he can create a request defining the conditions of the loan, and registering it in an Ethereum smart contract.

-The different loan requests stored on the Ethereum smart contracts are available for the other user to fund, acting as lenders.
+The different loan requests stored on the Ethereum smart contracts are available for the other users to fund, acting as lenders.

 Practical example:
 - An user is in possesion of some amount of ERC20 tokens, like 10000 LEND, and he wants to borrow ETH using them as collateral.